frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

     4.2: Go to the script, `Model Setup` and setup your wing type, tail type, and select the channel assigment for each surface.
 Leave the servo settings the same as the values in the TX to start.

-    4.3: AR63X family: Go to `Forward programming->Gyro Setting->Initial Setup` (New/factory reset), or `Forward programming->Gyro Setting->System Setup->Relearn Servo Settings` (not new).
-This will load your urrent Gyro servo settings into the plane's RX.
+    4.3: Go to `Forward programming->Gyro Setting->Initial Setup` (New/factory reset), or `Forward programming->Gyro Setting->System Setup->Relearn Servo Settings` (not new).
+This will load your current Gyro servo settings into the plane's RX.
+This moves the current servo TX settings to the RX, so it is now in a known state.

     4.4: Verify that the AS3X and SAFE reacts in the proper direction.
-You can use the Flight mode confugured as "Safe Mode: Auto-Level" to see if it moves the surfaces in the right direction.
+You can use the Flight mode configured as "Safe Mode: Auto-Level" to see if it moves the surfaces in the right direction.

     4.5: If a surface don't move in the right direction, go to the `Model Setup->Gyro Channel Reverse` to reverse the Gyro on the channels needed, and do again the `Forward programming->Gyro Setting->System Setup->Relearn Servo Settings` to tranfer the new settings to the RX.